schierlm/Oberon-extended-history/README.md

 # The Experimental Oberon operating system
-Experimental Oberon is a revision of the Original Oberon operating system and compiler (www.projectoberon.com), containing a number of enhancements, including
+Experimental Oberon is a revision of the Original Oberon operating system and the Oberon-07 compiler (www.projectoberon.com), containing a number of enhancements, including

 * Continuous fractional line scrolling with variable line spaces
 * Enhanced viewer operations